Understanding About Spanning Tree Protocol

 ZTNA aligns technical controls with regulatory requirements, enabling organizations to meet obligations with consistent, auditable enforcement:

-• ISO/IEC 27001/27002: Supporting policy-driven access and centralized logging.
+• ISO/IEC 27001/27002: By supporting policy-driven access and centralized logging.

 Auditing and Logs: Centralized policy, detailed activity records, and consistent controls help demonstrate compliance during assessments.